sierracthomas/Planet-Life/README.md

 __Determining habitability:__

 To review your findings, type “log” at any point.
 Compare each factor with what you have found.
- - To give your answer type “done” at any point.
+ - To give your answer, type “done” at any point.